AdamSobieski/Argumentation/README.md

-## The Computational Representation of Argument
+## The Computational Representation of Arguments

 ### Multipurpose Internet Mail Extensions